madebyshape/craft-cms/README.md

 # Craft CMS 3.x

-This is a boilerplate MadeByShape use for starting Craft CMS projects.
+This is a boilerplate we use internally for Craft CMS projects.
+It's built with the intention of a custom gulp script as well as using Foundation CSS framework.

+Feel free to use.

 ## Install